AnthonyOlugbenga/Sonak_robotframework_test/README.md

 # sonak_test_Robotframework
 An E-Commerce testing project,
-Purchase to payment, a basic principle of end to end testing.
+Purchase to payment, end to end testing.
 Designed with Page Object Model pattern in Robot framework.